 Lemongrass contains citronella and gives a strong citrus odour that mosquitos do not like.
-Other oils that had a similar effect were peppermint, eucalyptus and cloves.
-Planting lemongrass near doors and entrance ways may help repel
+Other oils that have a similar effect are peppermint, eucalyptus and cloves.
+Planting lemongrass near doors and entrance ways may help repel the pesky insects.

 How should lemongrass be prepared?

 Lemongrass is too tough to eat without working it prior.
-It can be mined or finely sliced.
+It can be minced or finely sliced.
 To mince, smash with the back of a knife